-In Years 3 and 4, the children do not undertake national tests and the school uses internal systems to assess their progress.
+In Years 3, the children do not undertake national tests and the school uses internal systems to assess their progress.

 In Reception, the children follow a differentiated curriculum to work towards and beyond ‘The Early Learning Goals’ within the Early Years Foundation Stage (EYFS) profile.
 This develops the ‘whole child’ and prepares the children for the National Curriculum in Year One.
 The Early Years Framework states that every child deserves the best possible start in life enabling them to fulfil their potential.
 The EYFS ensures that children receive a broad range of knowledge and skills that promote the right foundation for good future progress through school and life.

 There are four SPECIFIC areas, through which the three prime areas are strengthened and applied.
 These are: